microsoft/app-innovation-workshop/Terraform/README.md

 ## Step 3

 Now run Terraform so that it provisions the environment.
-Make sure to set a prefix to ensure that your resource names are unique.
+Make sure to replace the `{your_unique_prefix}` variable with a personal prefix to ensure that your resource names are unique.

 ```bash
 terraform init